Project

 GUI programming with threads in Ruby is harder than it should because errors go unnoticed.

-Updated by enebo (Thomas Enebo) over 6 years ago
+Updated by enebo (Thomas Enebo) about 7 years ago

 I think clarification on what the semantics should be would be helpful.